 BMC 17.65.030B.1.d, Critical Areas Report for Fish and Wildlife Habitat Conservation Areas, is amended to include the following regulation.

 A critical area report shall not be required for projects in which the only water type concerned is Type S (shoreline of the state).

+Wetlands shall be rated according to the Washington Department of Ecology wetland rating system, as set forth in the Washington State Wetland Rating System for Eastern Washington (Ecology publication no. 14-06-030, or as revised and approved by Ecology).

 Conflicts.
 If there are conflicts between Chapter 17.65 of the Bingen Municipal Code and other parts of the City’s Shoreline Master Program, those that are the most protective of shoreline ecological functions shall apply.